golangee/gotrino-make/README.md

 Usage gotrino-make:
   -debug
         enable debug logging output for gotrino-make.
+  -deploy-dst string
+        the remote folder to upload (default "/") -deploy-host string
+        the host to deploy to
+  -deploy-password string
+        the host password to deploy to
+  -deploy-port int
+        the remote port (e.g. ftp) (default 21) -deploy-skip-verify
+        accept invalid certificates
+  -deploy-src string
+        the local folder to upload
+  -deploy-user string
+        the host user to deploy to
   -dir string
         the target output build directory.
 If empty a temporary folder is picked automatically.
   -extra string